-The statistic shows the percentage of mobile phone users who use a smartphone in the United States from 2014 to 2019.
-In 2014, 67.6 percent of U.S. cell phone users owned and used a smartphone.
+The statistic shows the percentage of mobile phone users who use a smartphone in the United States from 2010 to 2020.
+In 2014, 67.6 percent of U.S. mobile phone users owned and used a smartphone.

 Smartphone user penetration - additional information